 A new ‘sifting’ procedure created by the EUW Act, however, provides an opportunity for stakeholders to influence consideration of certain SIs.
 The sift process requires a Minister to lay proposed negative statutory instruments in Parliament, so that a committee of each House can consider whether the draft SI should be subject to negative or affirmative procedure.

 In the House of Commons the European Statutory Instruments Committee (ESIC) was established to carry out this function.
 In the House of Lords the sifting role has been added to the work of the Secondary Legislation Scrutiny Committee (SLSC).
 The committees have 10 sitting days to recommend whether the draft SI should be subject to negative or affirmative procedure and, whilst the Minister is not obliged to follow the recommendation of either committee, he or she must give reasons for disagreeing with it.

 Both committees are committed to pubic engagement and welcome comments to help inform the ‘sifting’ process for individual proposed negative instruments.
 These comments may also feed into overall consideration of the SI.

-As part of its wider dissemination of Brexit-related information, the Assembly Research and Information Service intends to track the use of proposed negative instruments, in order to identify and highlight those in which a UK Minister uses the correcting or implementing power in areas within the competence of the devolved authorities in Northern Ireland.
+As part of its wider dissemination of Brexit-related information, the Assembly Research and Information Service has created a web resource which tracks the use of proposed negative instruments, in order to identify and highlight those in which a UK Minister uses the correcting or implementing power in areas within the competence of the devolved authorities in Northern Ireland.

 On the UK Parliament website, SIs are listed under one of five procedures, including the ‘proposed negative’ procedure.
 These proposed negative instruments also appear in a dedicated page on the gov.uk website.